Deploying Kafka Connectors with Helm

 Search in Confluent Hub, an online library of pre-packaged and ready-to-install connectors, transformations, and converters, to find the one that suits your needs.

-The Confluent Operator image for Kafka Connect, confluentinc/cp-server-connect-operator, includes a small number of those connectors but may not have the specific connector you want to deploy.
+The Confluent for Kubernetes image for Kafka Connect, confluentinc/cp-server-connect-operator, includes a small number of those connectors but may not have the specific connector you want to deploy.

 Therefore, to deploy a new connector type in your Kubernetes environment, you will need to get the jars onto the Connect image.